FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 > The shortcut <code>Ctrl + click</code> will route one per one all the following channels.

-Master transcoder and master matrix support summing, thus, one input can be connect to several outputs, or the opposite.
+Master transcoder and master matrix support summing, thus, one input can be connected to several outputs, or the opposite.